 - Pipes resting on the walls

-Thankfully, you can avoid the migraine of having to dice batts to a specific size by using loose-fill fiberglass instead.
-These are chunks of fiberglass that are packaged in bags and applied to gaps in coverage courtesy of a large blowing machine.
+Thankfully, you can avoid the migraine of having to dice fiberglass batt insulation to a specific size by using loose fill insulation instead.
+Loose fiberglass insulation installation involves chunks of fiberglass that are packaged in bags and applied to gaps in coverage courtesy of a large blowing machine.

 4) It’s Extremely Effective

 Fiberglass for attics stands at or near the top of its class in virtually every meaningful category.
 When fiberglass is installed properly, you can rest easy knowing that you’re getting outstanding:

 - Performance – Fiberglass varies greatly in density and thickness, which means that its R-value (i.e. the term used to indicate an insulator’s effectiveness in resisting airflow) has a wide range as well.
 But at its best, fiberglass has an R-value of 4.3, good enough to match and even exceed most of its competition.